 Dehorn and castrate calves as soon as their horn buds are big enough to fit into the hollow in the cauterising iron – which is usually from 4-6 weeks old depending on breed.
 Holstein Friesians will have buds big enough long before small Jerseys of Jersey crossbreds.

-It’s now recommended practice to use an anaesthetic for disbudding (dehorning), and to do this you will have to consult your vet about the services available.
+It’s now standard practice to use an anaesthetic for disbudding (dehorning), and to do this you will have to consult your vet about the services offered.
 They also offer full sedation for the calf.
 Prices will depend on numbers and time involved.
 Avoid using caustic paste as it continues to burn the skin after treatment and does not leave a nice clean result.

 Young calves should not need treating for internal parasites, and before any anthelmintic product is used, check with your vet to see if it’s necessary.
-There is too much use made of pouron treatments (for both internal and external parasites) on young animals as it’s easy to apply, and this is leading to resistance to the chemicals used.
+There is too much use made of pouron treatments (called endectocides for both internal and external parasites) on young animals as it’s easy to apply, and this is leading to parasite resistance to the chemicals used.

 Cows with beef genes rarely get skinny, and don’t produce so much milk so cannot suckle as many calves.
 Some beef breeds have large teats too, which can be a problem for a newborn calf.
 Whatever the breed type, check their teats regularly to make sure they are not getting cut by sharp teeth and chafed by being constantly wet from suckling.